-Alternatives to pre-removal detention in the LARB do not specifically target asylum seekers, rather all third-country nationals.
+Alternatives to pre-removal detention in the general immigration law (LARB) do not specifically target asylum seekers, rather all third-country nationals.
 The LARB was amended in 2017 to introduce new alternatives, namely:

 - Surrendering documents;